A model for the E3 fusion-convolution product of constructible sheaves on the affine Grassmannian: Recollections and complements in Geometric Langlands

-the right-hand square is cartesian by the so-called Formal Gluing Theorem (\cite{HPV}), extending the theorem of Beauville and Laszlo \cite{BL}.
-Since the left-hand square is cartesian by definition, the outer square is cartesian.
-Therefore, $\Gr_G^{\glob}$ is isomorphic to the fiber of the restriction map $\Bun^{\widehat{X_x}}\to \Bun^{\mathring{\widehat{X_x}}}$, which is exactly $\Gr^{\loc}_G$.
-For more details, see \cite[Theorem 1.4.2]{Zhu}.\end{construction}
+the right-hand square is Cartesian by the Beauville--Laszlo Theorem \cite{BL}, more precisely in the form of \cite[Remark 2.3.7]{BD-Hitchin}.
+Since the left-hand square is Cartesian by definition, the outer square is Cartesian.
+Therefore, $\Gr_G^{\glob}(R)$ is isomorphic to the fiber of the restriction map $\Bun((\widetilde{X_R})_{\{x\}\times \Spec R})\to\Bun((\mathring{X_R})_{\{x\}\times \Spec R})$ at the trivial bundle, and this is exactly $\Gr^{\tloc}_G(R)$.
+For more details, and for the case of an arbitrary reductive $G$, see \cite[Theorem 1.4.2]{Zhu}.\end{construction}